wikimedia/toolhunt/README.md

 In other words, to do much of anything with this half of the project, you **must** have both front- and backend components running in Docker containers.

 - Clone this repo to your machine with the command `git clone https://github.com/wikimedia/toolhunt.git`

 - Clone the frontend ui repo with `git clone https://github.com/wikimedia/toolhunt.git`

+In order to authenticate successfully, you must register your local version of the app with the [Toolhub Demo Server](https://toolhub-demo.wmcloud.org/).

+- To register, go to [Developer Settings](https://toolhub-demo.wmcloud.org/developer-settings?tab=oauth-register) and complete the form.

+- Set `http://localhost:8082/api/authorize` as the Authorization Callback URL.

+- Create an `.env` file in the root directory of your toolhunt repo and add `TOOLHUB_CLIENT_ID` and `TOOLHUB_CLIENT_SECRET` (set their values to be whatever you received from the demo server registration)

+When building the Docker containers, the backend **must** go first.

 From the toolhunt directory: